 Photovoltaics is one of the most promising renewable energies of our time.
 Here is everything you need to know about it

-More and more people are promoting the energy transition on the roof of their own home.
+More and more people bring them Energy transition on the roof of their home.
 Around a third of the energy demand in Germany is already covered by renewable energies.
 The approximately 1,7 million installed PV systems play a decisive role in this development.
 The advantages of photovoltaics are easy to see.
-If you own a solar system, you save energy, CO2 and money.
-But how exactly does a PV system work, what are the advantages and disadvantages and tips for buying can be found here.
+Anyone who owns a solar system saves energy, CO2 and cash.
+But how exactly does a PV system work, what are the advantages and disadvantages and tips for purchasing can be found here.

 What is photovoltaics?

 First of all, the definition of photovoltaics or, in short, PV: Photovoltaics is the conversion of sunlight into usable energy using solar cells.
 It is therefore a part of solar technology and is used to generate electricity.

 Photovoltaics is an innovation with countless advantages.
 The saved CO2 comes on the one hand Nature benefit, but from a financial point of view you can also benefit from your own PV system: